jbe/shift/README.md

 ---

 Shift is a generic Ruby interface to different compilers, compressors, transformers and so on.
-What the [Tilt](https://github.com/rtomayko/tilt) gem does for template languages, Shift does for compilers, compressors and so on.
+What the [Tilt](https://github.com/rtomayko/tilt) gem does for template languages, Shift does for stuff that compiles in one step, without state or template logic.

 ### Sample